elemel/fungeoneer/chapters/05-knapsack.md

 =xy*DL98kB-/uy7G[#=bxKoAg<JJf[]]=##=[]=3NxkC[##]####[##=uJ0W<=lXC+V5zKFLeuzkHw=#
 ```

 This dungeon contains tiles with getters (marked by lowercase letters on the map) and setters (marked by uppercase letters).
-These tiles operate on a registry of compartments in your knapsack.
-As register names are case-insensitive, both `a` and `A` refer to register A. All registers start at zero.
-The system registers P, R, S, and T are missing from the knapsack and the map.
-All registers except the system registers are called user registers.
+These tiles operate on the inventory slots in your knapsack.
+The names are case-insensitive: both `a` and `A` refer to inventory slot A. All inventory slots start at zero.
+The inventory slots P, R, S, and T are missing from the knapsack and the map.

-Whenever you step onto a getter tile, get a number from the corresponding register, then push that number onto the stack.
-For a setter tile, pop a number from the stack, then set the corresponding register to that number.
+Whenever you step onto a getter tile, get a number from the corresponding inventory slot, then push that number onto the stack.
+For a setter tile, pop a number from the stack, then set the corresponding inventory slot to that number.

 After how many ticks do you leave the dungeon?

 ## Example

-Consider an example dungeon with registers A, B, and C:
+Consider an example dungeon with inventory slots A, B, and C:

 ```
 =a3cB5CA:3B86=##[=.]